-Our policies in relation to modern slavery
+Policies to combat modern slavery

 As an equal opportunities employer, the Trust is committed to creating and ensuring a non-discriminatory and respectful working environment for our staff.
-The Trust wants all our staff to feel confident that they can expose wrongdoing without any risk to themselves.

-To ensure that the Trust recruits and treats employees fairly and eliminate any possibility of modern slavery, our human resources (HR) policies set out our procedures on how we:
+The Trust wants all our staff to feel confident that they can expose wrong-doing without any risk to themselves.
+To ensure that the Trust recruits and treats employees fairly and eliminates any possibility of modern slavery, our human resources (HR) policies set out the procedures for how the Trust:

-- Recruit and select employees in a fair, lawful and professional manner, both for internal and external candidates. - Treat all employees fairly during their employment and, if there is an occasion when an employee does not feel that they have been treated fairly, there are procedures in place to raise a grievance or involve a local trade union, where they exist, or where this is a legal requirement to do so. - Manage the exit of an employee from the business in a fair and consistent manner.
+- Recruits and selects employees in a fair, lawful and professional manner, both for internal and external candidates. - Treat all employees fairly during their employment and, if there is an occasion when an employee does not feel that they have been treated fairly, there are procedures in place to raise a grievance or involve a local trade union, where they exist, or where this is a legal requirement to do so. - Manages the exit of an employee from the business in a fair and consistent manner.

 The Trust realises that spotting the signs of modern slavery is not always easy.
 Victims are often fearful of their controllers and may try to hide their situation due to fear of retribution against themselves, friends or family.
-Trust staff need to be aware of behavioural and physical signs that victims show.
+Trust and partner staff need to be aware of behavioural and physical signs that victims show.

-The policies below, as well as others such as Disciplinary and Conduct, and our Grievance Policy, support us in ensuring that modern slavery is not taking place in our supply chains or our business.
+The policies below, as well as others such as our Disciplinary and Conduct and our Grievance Policy support Trust and partner staff in ensuring that modern slavery is not taking place in our supply chains or our business.